Meeds-io/whitepaper/en/3-meeds.md

 The WoM will introduce the blockchain world to many people who do not use it today.

-Indeed, Meeds can gamify and set a monetary value on any work (whether digital or not) and reward it with MEED tokens.
-Thanks to an easy-to-use, blockchain-based wallet app that simplifies access to the crypto world for an average user, rewards are tangible.
+Indeed, Meeds can gamify and set a monetary value on any contribution (whether it is digital or not) and reward it with MEED tokens.
+This has be made possible by an easy-to-use, blockchain-based wallet app that simplifies access to the crypto world for an average user, rewards are tangible.

 Beyond the wallet and a store where they can purchase perks for Meeds, we plan to introduce every user to several end-user products powered by the Decentralized Finance protocols, such as: